whitneyburton/portfolios/students/1510/beth-sebian/20151120-beth-sebian-m1.markdown

 I want to be a solid programmer and a great teacher, and I chose Turing because it could help me become both of these things.
 I was looking for a rigorous and challenging experience, high standards, and an environment where I had the best chance to fall in love with programming.

-I'm ambitious and competitive by nature, but this module I wanted to do things a bit differently.
+I'm ambitious and competitive by nature, but this module I wanted to challenge myself in new ways.
 I made it a goal to stay sane in the midst of Turing's pressures, while giving myself time to explore and play with new concepts.
-I know that it is unrealistic to master Ruby in six weeks, so instead I've focused on learning to learn, course-correct, and build alongside others.
+I know that it is unrealistic to master Ruby in six weeks, so instead I've focused on mastering my tools, refining strategies for tackling project design, and working in teams.

 ### End of Module Assessment